-After evaluation of stakeholder concerns and completion of the watershed inventory, watershed problems can be summarized as shown in Table 69.
+After evaluation of stakeholder concerns and completion of the watershed inventory, watershed problems can be summarized as shown in Table 75.
 Problems represent the condition that exists due to a particular concern or group of concerns, then details potential causes of problems identified.

-Table 69.
-Problems and causes identified for the Upper Elkhart River watershed based on stakeholde r and inven tory o concerns 5.
+Table 75.
+Problems and causes identified for the Upper Elkhart River watershed based on stakeholder and inventory concerns.

-Concern(s) Poor water quality (sediment, nutrients, pathogens) Elevated turbidity, phosphorus and E. coli and impacts on water quality Problem Sediment: area streams are cloudy/turbid In lake water quality - poor transparency, elevated nutrient levels Livestock access to surface waters within the Watershed Streambank and bed erosion Concerns about unregulated drain erosion, working with private landowners Stream bank deterioration, especially along legal drains, caused by severe erosion.
+takehol der and inventory concerns.

 Concern(s)

+• Poor water quality (sediment, nutrients, Problem

+pathogens) Sediment: area streams are cloudy/turbid

+• Elevated turbidity, phosphorus and E. coli

+and impacts on water quality

+• In lake water quality - poor transparency,

+elevated nutrient levels

+• Livestock access to surface waters within the

+Watershed

+• Streambank and bed erosion

+• Concerns about unregulated drain erosion,

+working with private landowners

+• Stream bank deterioration, especially along

+legal drains, caused by severe erosion.

-Stormwater impacts Cause(s): Suspended Sediment
+• Stormwater impacts Cause(s): Suspended Sediment

-Increases in impervious surface in the watershed concentration levels exceed the target set by this project
+• Increases in impervious surface in the concentration levels exceed the target set

+watershed by this project

-Drainage for agricultural production (both by this project
+• Drainage for agricultural production (both , 2, 2 p.
+2,222

 the positive aspect of achieving appropriate

 drainage for agriculture and the negative

 aspect of alteration of the hydrologic system

 were discussed)

-Development/encroachment on the
+• Development/encroachment on the

 floodplain

-Perception of health of river, lakes and
+• Perception of health of river, lakes and

 streams - E coli, cryptosporidium, harmful

 algal blooms other aquatic health concerns.

-Excessive sediment load
+• Excessive sediment load

-Excessive sediment load Sediment accumulation in river and lakes
+• Sediment accumulation in river and lakes

-Sediment accombiation in river and lakes Managing regulated drains to reduce
+• Managing regulated drains to reduce

-Managing regulated drains to reduce sediment loading (two stage, buffer strip
+sediment loading (two stage, buffer strip

 incentives)

-In lake/shallow lake boating impacts
+• In lake/shallow lake boating impacts

-Maintain outfall for regulated drains to keep
+• Maintain outfall for regulated drains to keep

 the Elkhart River healthy (keep the river

 clean by keeping the tributaries clean)

-Poor water quality (sediment, nutrients, Problem
+• Poor water quality (sediment, nutrients, Problem

 pathogens) Nutrients: Area streams have nutrient levels

-Elevated turbidity, phosphorus and E. coli exceeding the target set by this project
+• Elevated turbidity, phosphorus and E. coli exceeding the target set by this project

 and impacts on water quality Cause(s):

 • In lake water quality - poor transparency, Nutrient levels exceed the target set by this

 elevated nutrient levels project

 • Vegetation growth due to eutrophication in Targeted nutrient reduction education does

 lakes and streams not exist

-Blue green algae blooms on lakes
+• Blue green algae blooms on lakes

-Non-point source pollution (agricultural row

-crop and animal runoff & septic)

-• Nutrient loading due to the use of (lawn,

-agriculture) fertilizers

-Impacts of City of Kendallville WWTP

-impacts on Henderson Lake and Sylvan Lake

-Henderson Lake - very high nutrient

-levels/dead lake - suggested no

-swimming/bodily contact by City of

-Kendallville

-Illicit Discharge

-Livestock access to surface waters within the

-Watershed

-Streambank and bed erosion